adolenc/simanneal/README.md

 itinerary, miles = tsp.anneal()
 ```

+Sometimes you have a problem for which an optimal solution exists and you can calculate its energy.
+One such example is the n-queens problem, where 0 queens attacking each-other is optimal.
+In such cases you may specify that you want the algorithm to terminate after finding the solution by setting `min_energy` member to the energy of the optimal solution.

 ## Extra data dependencies

 You might have noticed that the `energy` function above requires a `cities` dict